codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn.md

 ### Stride

 - Stride simply refers to the **step size** we take when we slide our kernel on the input image.
-- Stride conteols the sizr of the convolution Layer output.
+- Stride controls the size of the convolution Layer output.

 - Using a larger Stride produce less overlaps in kernels, which means you end small features maps because you lose information that's  being passed from layer to layer.